Qumulo/docs/openmetrics-api-specification.md

 * **Histogram**: A histogram that represents a series of _buckets._ Each bucket keeps track of all values that occur within a specific range.
 A histogram also has a `count` field and a `sum` field, stored in `<metric_name>_count` (the total number of samples) and `<metric_name>_sum` (the sum of all the samples).

-  **Note:** Because Qumulo Core doesn't emit any buckets for histogram metrics, you can use histograms to keep track of averages, by dividing the `sum` field by the `count` field.
+  {% include note.html content="Because Qumulo Core doesn't emit any buckets for histogram metrics, you can use histograms to keep track of averages, by dividing the `sum` field by the `count` field." %}

 For more information about these (and other) OpenMetrics types, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.